Dr Alexia Moncrieff

 - Website: Twitter | ORCID

-After graduating with a BA with majors in History and International Studies from the University of Adelaide, I went on to complete a Graduate Diploma in Psychology before returning to my first love of history and undertaking an Honours year, graduating from the same institution with a First in 2010.
+I studied at the University of Adelaide, graduating with a double major in History and International Studies and a Graduate Diploma in Psychology.
 I then remained at the University of Adelaide for my PhD and, upon graduation in 2017, was awarded a Dean's Commendation for Doctoral Thesis Excellence for my thesis on the Australian Army Medical Corps in the First World War.

-I joined the University of Leeds in September 2016 as a Postdoctoral Research Fellow on 'Men, Women and Care', an ERC-funded project in the School of History.
-I was appointed to a 3-year position as Teaching Fellow in Modern Global History at the beginning of the 2020/21 academic year.
+I joined the University of Leeds in 2016 as a Postdoctoral Research Fellow on 'Men, Women and Care', an ERC-funded project in the School of History.
+I was appointed to a 3-year position as Teaching Fellow in Modern Global History at the beginning of the 2020/21 academic year and I took up my post as Lecturer in Modern Global History in 2022.

 I am interested in histories of medicine, war, gender and empire in the modern world.
 My doctoral research examined the ways that imperial, military, medical and gender hierarchies shaped the provision of medical care to sick and wounded Australian soldiers in the First World War.
 I analysed three types of care (casualty clearance and evacuation, rehabilitation, and the prevention and treatment of venereal disease) to demonstrate how the Australian Army Medical Corps established its expertise, asserted its authority, and gradually extended its control to areas not traditionally within its purview.